Isn’t hindsight wonderful? Often when things go pear shaped in business people look back and see that there had been warning signs.

 - Are there less obvious signs?

-- Remote locations or multiple tiers of staff where messages from the top may be diluted or where there is little scrutiny.
+- Remote locations or multiple tiers of staff, where messages from the top may be diluted or where there is little scrutiny.

-- People being asked to do work outside their core skills.
+- People working outside their core skills.

 - Areas run by long standing staff who have had little challenge over the years.